go to gallery selection page

 Note on cameras used for all new photographs and videos: The camera on the left

+These images are so sharp that they can be severely cropped and still give excellent results.
 It has a sensitivity range from 80 iso to

 1600 iso.
 However, anything